What are Standard Dental Implants?

 1. Initial Consultation

-where teeth are missing, including the amount of bone available to support
+of your mouth where teeth are missing, including the amount of bone

 2. Dental Implant Placement Procedure